prestonharberts/fedora-40-configuration/docs/firefox.md

             - Ask to update existing login: Off
         - Appearance
           - Compact mode: On
-          - Show quick copy options on Vault
+          - Show quick copy options on Vault: On

 ### CSS Override